Things to Do

 Carowinds

-As one of the area’s largest attractions with roller coasters, a water park and plenty of outdoor fun, Carowinds strives to provide comfort and access for all guests.
-Individuals with cognitive impairments or mobility restrictions may use the Boarding Pass Program (providing alternate boarding to applicable rides) and sensory-friendly spaces including quiet, air-conditioned family rooms.
-Plan your trip with insight for individuals or family members looking for an accessible and inclusive experience here.
+As one of the area’s largest attractions with roller coasters, a water park and plenty of amusements, Carowinds strives to provide comfort and access for all guests.
+Individuals with cognitive impairments or mobility restrictions may use the Boarding Pass Program, which provides alternate boarding to applicable rides, and sensory-friendly spaces including quiet, air-conditioned family rooms.

 Charlotte Hornets